vivekJax/JABSbehvaviorClipper/BoutResults/ANALYSIS_REPORT.md

 1. **Outlier detection:** Consensus-based approach identified and removed 18 anomalous bouts (7.4%), improving data quality for clustering.

-2. **Hierarchical clustering:** Identified 2 distinct behavioral clusters with moderate separation (silhouette: 0.298), suggesting a binary structure with a dominant variant.
+2. **Hierarchical clustering:** Identified 3 distinct behavioral clusters with moderate separation (silhouette: 0.256), suggesting a structured structure with multiple variants.

-3. **B-SOID clustering:** Identified 5 finer-grained clusters but with poor separation (silhouette: -0.003) and high noise (44.0%), suggesting a more continuous or multi-modal behavioral space.
+3. **B-SOID clustering:** Identified 6 finer-grained clusters but with poor separation (silhouette: -0.029) and high noise (48.9%), suggesting a more continuous or multi-modal behavioral space.

 4. **Complementary methods:** The two clustering approaches provide different perspectives on behavioral structure, with hierarchical clustering emphasizing broad patterns and B-SOID emphasizing fine-grained variation.

-5. **Behavioral diversity:** Both methods indicate substantial variation in turn_left behavior, with hierarchical clustering suggesting a binary structure and B-SOID suggesting a more continuous space with multiple modes.
+5. **Behavioral diversity:** Both methods indicate substantial variation in turn_left behavior, with hierarchical clustering suggesting a structured structure and B-SOID suggesting a more continuous space with multiple modes.

 The analysis provides a foundation for understanding behavioral structure in turn_left behavior and demonstrates the value of applying multiple clustering methods to gain complementary insights into behavioral organization.